uche-inyama/redux-bookstore/README.md

 ## About the Project

-This project is about understanding how to work with redux.
+This project is about understanding how to use redux to manage state in react application.

 ## Live Version